 New volunteers need to contact the volunteer coordinator in advance.

-Volunteer relationship with the Lawyers Feed the Hungry Program
+Volunteer Relationship with the Lawyers Feed the Hungry Program

 The relationship between volunteers and the Lawyers Feed the Hungry Program (the Program) does not create a legally binding contract.
 The Program embraces volunteerism on the understanding that volunteer services are received at its sole discretion, and that any volunteer’s relationship with the Program may be terminated by either side at any time for any reason.

-Get involved with this committed team by contacting Amanda Ross at email@example.com as Alison currently needs to devote herself to one project.
+Get involved with this committed team by contacting Amanda Ross at email@example.com.

-The self-described "unofficial coordinator" for Toronto's Thursday morning breakfast is LexisNexis Canada Product Development Editor Jay Brecher.
+The self-described "unofficial coordinator" for Toronto's Thursday morning breakfast is LexisNexis Canada Managing Editor Jay Brecher.
 Someone who would rather eschew the limelight, Jay notes that he assumed the coordinating role because he is one of the longest serving Thursday morning volunteers, with a consistent attendance record.
 "This is a commitment I can make long-term," he says.
 "It's a worthwhile cause affiliated with the legal profession.
 It's rewarding in so many ways."

 To join this dedicated group, contact firstname.lastname@example.org.